Note on Desani’s Nadi Texts

 If only the light of the sun We’d have a partial view The planets tell us of other ways to see And the moon tells us there are many ways Of beholding the stars

 Almost as soon as I matriculated at the University of Texas at Austin in 1969 I became involved in philosophical, or spiritual, or religious pursuits that tended towards the far East, and also towards ancient times in the Western world.
 I wasn’t alone in this, of course, a great many westerners followed these tendencies.
 A recent discovery of mine along these lines has been Sir Paul Dukes who was a master spy of the British at the end of World War One.
-He lived and worked as such in Petrograd, that is Saint Petersburg.
-It was after he escaped certain death that his interest in Yoga blossomed and some say he was largely responsible for introducing Yoga to the Western world.
+He lived and worked as such in Petrograd, now known as Saint Petersburg.
+It was after he escaped certain death that his interest in Yoga blossomed and some say he was largely responsible for introducing (Hatha)Yoga to the Western world.
 He wrote and lectured and traveled extensively.
-Of course there are many examples of this as there seemed to be at the time a burgeoning interest in so called Eastern thought, religion, philosophy.
+Of course there are many examples of this – the German author Hermann Hesse for instance – as there seemed to be at the time a burgeoning interest in so called Eastern thought, religion, philosophy.
 By the time I got to university there were several hundred students enrolled every semester in Raja Rao’s classes on Mahayana Buddhism.
 Desani’s lectures didn’t attract as many which makes sense because part of the spirit of the times was freewheeling permissiveness.
 Mahayana Buddhism, as I understood at the time was sometimes labeled the broad path which comports with the idea that all paths lead to the same end which aligns with the way people tended to live, especially young people, during that period.
 The Buddhism of the elders, Theravada or Hinayana Buddhism, sometimes known as the narrow way, is the older, contrasting approach.
 I recall something like thirty or forty students in Desani’s classes.
+Rao’s classes were held in an auditorium while Desani’s in a normal classroom.

 Further study about the contrasting paths of Mahayana and Hinayana buddhism shows that my statements above are insufficient.
 Edward Conze in his paper The Ontology of the Prajnaparamita states at the outset that Mahayana Buddhism was a development after the works on Prajnaparamita emerged.
 Hinayana was prior to Mahayana.
 Mahayana asserted itself and, so to speak, going by what Nagarjuna lays down, elbows aside Mahayana saying things like the small cannot contain the large but the large does contain the small.
-Hinayana is portrayed as the small way.
+Hinayana is portrayed as the small, or narrow, way.
 He further states that Hinayanists are not focused on compassion as are the Mahayanists and that their pursuit is mainly for Nirvana for themselves.
 The Hinayanists, the sravakas, as they are also named, are said to be “hearers” of the truth while the Mahayanists are “knowers” of the truth.
 Later, however, Nagarjuna says, benevolently, that “…rightly pursued, the former can lead to the latter, i.e., the brief to the comprehensive, the rough and broad to the thorough and the detailed; thus the one may be the cause of the other.”
-Accordingly, while Hinayana is not quite up the higher standards of Mahayana it nevertheless is a step in the right direction.
+Accordingly, while Hinayana is not quite up to the higher standards of Mahayana it nevertheless is a step in the right direction.
 Non-clinging is the condition without which nothing of the Mahayanaists and Nagarjuna found the Theravadins lacking in that regard.

 Going a bit farther with this, to put this in other words, i.e., the “broad path”, “Samsara is Nirvana”.
 Nargajuna.
 Which idea considered alongside the Rabbinical Jewish notion of man as co-creator, might be seen as adding new meaning thereto – to Samsara being Nirvana.
 Some take this to mean appearances are not an equivocal manifestation of reality and that the Real is exhausted or wholly manifested in appearances which here means Samsara, the phenomenal world.
 Further, that the cosmos is an expression of the divine is not in conflict with the sometimes concurrent notion that God withdrew after creating the world in order to make room for man.
 So, true understanding should be that the Real is searchable and knowable within its material bounds.
-Doesn’t this entail that the Real is emergent rather than transcendent?
-More a noun than a verb?
+Doesn’t this entail that the Real is emergent rather than transcendent, more a noun than a verb?

 Well, it didn’t quite work out the way it was intended.
 The world is in an ever increasing mess, to be sure.
 The books were not published beyond those of his earlier years.
 His proteges are scattered and mostly, as far as I can tell, rendered ineffective, at least in the larger sense.
 One should make allowances for the fact that some people labor in secret, however.
 On the surface, in short, practically nothing has come of those efforts, intentions, of the 1970s, 80s.
 The memory remains, the intention remains, though weakened, dissipated, while evil triumphs in the world.
 I recall telling Professor once that he was born at least a hundred years before his time.
 He made no reply.